AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/dynamic-plugin.md

 By utilizing the `AppFlowyEditor` API, the code seamlessly integrates a Network image into the editor.

-## Submitting Features

 If a developer wants a plugin they have developed to be used by an end user, they can either:

 1. Submit a pull request to AppFlowy and have this plugin integrated into our version of the application.
 2. Create their own version of AppFlowy with this plugin and publish it for end user consumption.

-## How to Handle Issues with Plugins
+## How to Handle Scalability Challenges with Plugins

 Suppose that the added plugin caused the editor to render its content slower.
-Or, suppose that the added plugin caused the release size to increase significantly.
-The team would need to consider whether the added plugin was a net benefit to our user base, whether the plugin’s opportunity cost warranted shipping the feature in the next release. **Some users may require the `NetworkImageNodeWidgetBuilder` while others do not.
-To make everyone happy we may need to create one version of the application with the plugin and one without the plugin**.
-Now, we are faced with scalability challenges for anyone developing plugins because:
+Or suppose that the added plugin caused the release size to increase significantly.
+The team would need to consider whether the added plugin was a net benefit to our user base, whether the plugin’s opportunity cost warranted shipping the feature in the next release.

+*Some users may require the `NetworkImageNodeWidgetBuilder` while others do not.
+To make everyone happy we may need to create one version of the application with the plugin and one without the plugin*.

+Now we are faced with scalability challenges for anyone developing plugins because:

 * The plugin developer needs to maintain their own version of AppFlowy with the plugin.
-* Or, the team needs to accept this plugin in our version.
+* Or the team needs to accept this plugin in our version.
 If not, we need to maintain another version with this plugin.

-Hence, non-developers may need to download multiple versions of AppFlowy if developer X has built AppFlowy with plugin Y and developer A has built AppFlowy with plugin B.
+This leads to an issue where non-developers may need to download multiple versions of AppFlowy if developer X has built AppFlowy with plugin Y and developer A has built AppFlowy with plugin B.

-Hence, the number of AppFlowy versions grows exponentially.
-To illustrate, when there are "$n$" distinct plugins, there are a total of $2^n$ versions of AppFlowy.
+This could lead to the number of AppFlowy versions growing exponentially.
+When there are "$n$" distinct plugins, there are a total of $2^n$ versions of AppFlowy.
 With just 1 plugin, we have one version with the plugin and one version without.
 With just 5 plugins we would end up with 32 distinct versions of AppFlowy.

 This lack of scalability indicates the need for a more efficient solution.

-**Objective**
+### Objective

 The objective now becomes streamlining the release process by consolidating it the application into a single release that allows users to download plugins on demand.

 In doing so, we aim to enable the execution of 3rd party plugins within our application, treating it as an integrated component.
 The user should be able to download and enable 3rd party developer plugins with the click of a button from within the application, not by downloading a different version.

-**Solutions**
+### Solutions

 In our pursuit of achieving the desired functionality, we explored many potential approaches.
 The following sections describe the potential solutions that could enable the integration of 3rd party plugins within our application.

 By evaluating these options, we aimed to identify the most suitable approach that aligned with our objectives and technical bandwidth.

-**Approach #1: Over-the-Air Frameworks**
+#### Approach #1: Over-the-Air Frameworks

 Over-the-Air (OTA) update frameworks facilitate wireless software updates by delivering code, that wasn’t previously in the software, from a server.
 Furthermore, OTA updates allow new features to be delivered without 3rd party services, like the App Store.

 Typically, these updates are transmitted as deltas, which are unpacked and applied by the framework on the client side.
 Effective management of the update process necessitates a server to handle code push operations.

 The following code block illustrates how AppFlowy might use an OTA update framework to implement dynamic plugins.

 ```dart
 @override